ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/rds-bastion.md

 - Enable

+  - Spin up a bastion
     - Enable the bastion via an "enable" flag set in AWS SSM Parameter Store to `true`.
     - Deploy by running the CI pipeline.

+- Configure
+  - Prepare Terraform locally for the environment.

+- Action
   - Create an SSM Session.
+  - Retrieve connection details.
-  - Carry out required procedure
+  - Carry out required procedure.
+    - Get DB Dump.

-- Configure
+    - Query DB.

-  - Simple set up to enable assuming a role

 - Removal
   - Disallow the bastion via an "enable" flag set in AWS SSM Parameter Store to `false`.